 Posted by East European Folklife Center on Tuesday, March 5, 2019

 We want everyone at camp to be safe, including our kids.
 When your children aren’t in a camp class session you are responsible for them—whether you are with them or have coordinated a childcare arrangement.
 If your child is found in a dangerous situation, unsupervised, we will let the parent or guardian know.

 You need to know that if a child is allowed to remain unsupervised in a dangerous situation after his or her parent or guardian has been warned by the Site Manager, the Site Manager has the authority at his or her discretion to ask the family to leave the camp.
-We don’t ever want to have to invoke this authority, so please, if in doubt, do reach out before camp to the Mendocino or Iroquois Springs Parent Liaison (see links below), who can answer your questions and connect you with other parents and guardians who are bringing kids to camp.
+We don’t ever want to have to invoke this authority, so please, if in doubt, do reach out before camp to the Mendocino or Iroquois Springs Site Manager (see links below), who can answer your questions and connect you with other parents and guardians who are bringing kids to camp.
 After you get to camp, the parent/kid meeting on Sunday will provide you with more information, and give you a chance to ask any other questions you may have.